 - Surgery – microsurgery techniques are used to remove the tumour.
 However, side effects can include loss of hearing and facial nerve damage.

-- Stereotactic procedure – a non-invasive treatment that directs gamma radiation at the tumour.
+- Stereotactic procedure – is a non-invasive treatment that directs gamma radiation at the tumour.
 Side effects may also be experienced with this procedure.

 Where to get help